pillowbeast/pillowbeast.github.io/content/blog/quicklearner_language_app/index.md

 ### Learnings/Struggles
 1. I am spending too much time trying to learn frontend development for React Native.
 Maybe I should just focus on the logic first and use the components that are readily available, such as React Native Paper, instead of tinkering around with Restyle to get exactly what I want.
 If we want to change the UI afterwards it is probably best to do so after the logic is there.
 This way I already know which components I require and I will not be styling and restyling several times.
+2. Doing a competition analysis, determining specific missing features, determining USPs.

+### Analyse your Competition
+Now whilst I still think that this project is worthwhile, because it is simple enough to teach me a variety of skills, I have to add a caveat.
+When I realized that there is a shortcoming of writing words into a notebook and then never wanting to repeat them I should have looked outside further than [Quizlet](https://quizlet.com/latest) which everyone uses and analysed the competition.
+With a simple Google search I stumbled over the following two products [Anki](https://apps.ankiweb.net/) and [Flashcard World](https://flashcards.world/), which do not completely do the same thing as I am trying to achieve, but are very similar!
+The nice thing about doing something yourself is that you can customize it according to your needs, but since at least Anki is open-source I could have also learned to customize their code for my needs (-> forking and packaging/building myself) instead of starting from scratch.

+### Database + SQLite
+It seems like I can find SQLite any and everywhere.
+I guess for larger production grade things it is not the standard anymore, but I seem to stumble over it everywhere, most likely because of its ease of usage.
+My architecture/structure is the following I have languages and each of that language has words, for the words I am envisioning differences between types of words (verb, noun, etc.) and proficiency/timestamp for repetition.
+Turns out SQLite does nto work with Web (I knew this but forgot it again) so I will need to implement an IndexedDB, otherwise I cannot test my app also on Web[^1].
+I guess I am working with **local-first** after looking around it seems that SQLite with Cloud Sync is a good idea for Local-first and offline usage, eventually I may want to sync this with a PostgresSQL or Supabase database (Firebase or Supabase).

+It looks like there is three ways of saving data: [Expo SecureStore](https://docs.expo.dev/versions/latest/sdk/securestore/), [Expo SQLite](https://docs.expo.dev/versions/latest/sdk/sqlite/) and [AsynchronousStorage](https://react-native-async-storage.github.io/async-storage/docs/usage/).
+Where the first is for encrypted storing, sqlite for larger data amounts and asynchronous storage for smaller amounts such as user preferences.

+### Expo navigation
+Expo offers pretty cool **useRouter** features, where I can setup dynamic pathing using **[iso].tsx** this will act as a template for all traffic arriving here.

 ### Steps + Requirements
 - Settled on React Native + Expo
 - I additionally require a BACKEND for keeping track of the words that the user has saved.
+- Sync database with Firebase or Supabase so that user can access data across devices.

 - Future Future
   - Reverso API or similar

+[^1]: I wouldnt need to do this if I had my Android phone with me, but as I am trying to be healed and remove all the dopamine toxicity from my system I left it at home.